tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/3.0_deploy_helloworld_testnet/README.md

 # Deploy Hello World on Testnet

-Use the dev portal (under planning) to deploy the renamed hello world boilerplate to testnet.
+Use the dev portal (still under planning) to deploy the renamed hello world boilerplate to testnet.

-The goal is to see the `Hello [developer's name]` from the browser after launch such tapp from TAppStore.
+The goal is to see the `Hello [developer's name]` from the browser after launching such a TApp from the TAppStore.